harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/victorops-change-source.md

 You can configure VictorOps as a custom change source to monitor incidents.

-Configuring VictorOps as a change source involves the following steps:
+To configure VictorOps as a change source, do the following:

 1. [Add VictorOps as a custom change source in the Harness SRM monitored service and generate a webhook.](#add-victorops-as-a-change-source)